magynhard/pinch-zoom-browser/README.md

 _(if need be, the event names can be customized via `options`)_

-## Release a New Version

-1. Make a bump commit (update package.json, package-lock.json and src)
-2. Create a new tag `git tag -m "v2.2.0" v2.2.0`
-3. Release new NPM version (`npm whoami; npm publish`)
-4. Push the code + the tag to Github (`git push origin v2.2.0`)
-4. Make a new Github release (https://github.com/magynhard/pinch-zoom-js-browser/releases)

 ## Troubleshooting

 - If you have issues with invisible images, make sure that the image isn't absolutely positioned.